AlexCS1337/aoc_dec2024/day1/day1.md

 To find the total distance between the left list and the right list, add up the distances between all of the pairs you found.
 In the example above, this is 2 + 1 + 0 + 1 + 2 + 5, a total distance of 11!

 Your actual left and right lists contain many location IDs.
 What is the total distance between your lists?

+## Summary:
+The Chief Historian has vanished, and two groups of Senior Historians have separately made lists of “location IDs” (numbers) of historically significant places.
+Unfortunately, the two lists don’t match well.

+Your job is to reconcile the lists.
+You are given two sequences of numbers.
+Sort each list, then pair them by position (smallest with smallest, second-smallest with second-smallest, etc.).
+For each pair, compute the absolute difference (“distance”) between the two IDs, then sum all those distances.
+The result is the “total distance” between the two lists.

 https://adventofcode.com/2024/